Galkayo: Sports

 Galkayo is home to Awale Stadium, a sporting facility that is named in memory of Mohammed Awale Liban, a Somali nationalist who designed the flag of Somalia in 1954.
 The stadium hosts many local football clubs, including FC YAMAYS, RPS FC, Dowladda Hoose FC, Comced FC, Homboboro FC, Telecom FC and Galcom FC.

 In addition, the city also has another stadium Abdullahi Issa stadium in the South, named after Abdullahi Issa, the Prime Minister of Italian Somalia during the trusteeship period, serving from February 29, 1956, to July 1, 1960.
 Various courts built specifically for basketball and volleyball also exist in the city.

 Transportation

 Air transportation in Galacyo is served by the Abdullahi Yusuf Airport, operated by Puntland and Oshaco International Airport operated by Galmudug.
 Unlike Abdullahi Yusuf Airport, Oshaco International Airport does not have IATA and ICAO airport codes as it is not recognized by any international entity.

 In September 2013, the Somali federal government signed an official cooperation agreement with its Chinese counterpart in Mogadishu as part of a five-year national recovery plan.
 The pact will see the Chinese authorities reconstruct several major infrastructural landmarks in the Somali capital and elsewhere, as well as the road linking Galkayo with Burao.

 Media

 Various media organizations are based in Galkayo.
 These include Radio Daljir, Radio Galmudug and Radio Codka-Mudug.
 Radio Gaalkacyo, formerly known as Radio Free Somalia, also broadcasts from the city.

-Accommodation

-Several establishments in Galkayo offer accommodation.
-Among these hotels and guest houses are the Kamaal Hotel, the Classic Hotel and Restaurant, and the Saylan Hotel.
-The Taar City Hotel is especially noted for its domesticated ostriches.